 (ii) the right, as a dependant occupying the land in circumstances to which section 31(1) applies, to be allowed the benefit of a rebate.

-(2) The liability of a person to whom this section applies for payment of a prescribed charge, or the proportion that relates to the extent of the entitlement of the eligible person may, subject to this Act, be satisfied by the payment of a rebated amount before the end of the charged period.
+(2) The liability of a person to whom this section applies for payment of a prescribed charge, or the proportion that relates to the extent of the entitlement of the eligible person may, subject to this Act, be satisfied by the payment of a rebated amount before the end of the charged period or, if that person has been allowed an extended period under subsection (2a), before the end of that period.

+(2a) If the Minister is satisfied that a person to whom this section applies has not paid the rebated amount before the end of the charged period because of exceptional circumstances, the Minister may allow that person an extended period within which the payment may be made.

 (3) Where, apart from this Act, an administrative authority allows a discount on a prescribed charge, and any conditions applicable to that discount are met, subsection (2) applies as though the liability for payment of the prescribed charge had been reduced by the discount allowed.

 (4) An administrative authority shall, subject to this Act, allow to any person to whom this section applies a rebate on any prescribed charge, that rebate being calculated in such a manner as to reflect the extent of the entitlement which that person has in the land and, in accordance with section 28, apportioned where appropriate.